 PCOS Is A Condition That Affects 100's of Millions That Nobody Knows Anything About.

-PCOS is a female specific condition that is far more common than most believe.
+Polycystic ovary syndrome (PCOS) is a female-specific condition that is far more common than most believe.
 Even to this day, when I tell people that I work with women with PCOS I would say that 80% of people, men and women, have never heard of it.
 This is hard to believe when you know that between 10% - 15% of the entire female population has PCOS.
 This means there are around 300 - 500 million women in this world with PCOS.

-PCOS stands for polycystic ovary syndrome - an extremely misleading name for this condition due to the fact the polycystic ovaries can be a symptom of PCOS, they are not the cause of PCOS.
-Speaking of the cause, we still don’t completely understand it but, we do believe there is most likely a genetic disposition combined with lifestyle factors.
+Because PCOS stands for polycystic ovary syndrome it is extremely misleading due to the fact that polycystic ovaries can be a symptom of PCOS, not the cause of PCOS.
+Speaking of the cause, we still don’t completely understand it, but we do believe there is most likely a genetic disposition combined with lifestyle and environmental factors.